lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 - Empty results: confirm the CPT exists on the Publisher, and that items are tagged with your `location` or `all-locations`.
 - Styles not applied: ensure “Use Publisher Styles” is enabled, and check that the manifest returns URLs.
 - Media not visible: confirm media fields on the Publisher are set; in feeds they appear as meta with `_url` and `_mime` keys.
+ - Local permalinks not used: ensure “Local Content” is enabled and run “Refresh Now”.
+The plugin maps remote IDs to local posts via `_cphub_remote_id` meta.

 ## Security & Governance
 - Prefer per‑site keys; rotate keys periodically on the Publisher and update Consumers.